 The 1961 film Homicidal featured a ‘fright break’ before the climax.
-The break gave the audience a chance to leave and get a refund before it got too scary.
-People that left got their pictures taken and added to ‘Coward’s Corner’ which was used to advertise how scary the film was.
+The break allowed the audience to leave and get a refund before it got too scary.
+People who left got their pictures taken and added to ‘Coward’s Corner,’ which was used to advertise how scary the film was.

-Washington D.C. residents were officially allowed to vote on Presidential Elections, thanks to the 23rd amendment, but they still don’t have actual representatives in congress.
+Washington D.C. residents were officially allowed to vote in Presidential Elections, thanks to the 23rd amendment, but they still don’t have actual representatives in Congress.

 Human rights organization Amnesty International was founded in London.